-The Westman Islands are a group of 15 islands situated off the south coast of Iceland.
+The Westman Islands are a group of 15 islands situated south of Iceland.
 They are reachable by either ferry or by airplane.
 The main island of Heimaey has a population of 4,135.

-You can explore exhibits from the ‘Pompeii of the North’ excavation site aimed at restoring this tiny fishing village buried in lava and ash from a massive five-month eruption in 1973.
+You can explore exhibits from the ‘Pompeii of the North’ excavation site aimed at restoring this tiny fishing village buried in lava and ash from a massive five-month eruption in 1973, in the Eldheimar Exhibition.
 The eruption destroyed many buildings and forced a months-long evacuation of the entire population to mainland Iceland.

 Westman Islands are perfect for birding